-After completing the H-Chart, invite students to use the information they gathered to create an Anchor Chart.
-Introduce students to the Anchor Chart learning strategy, if needed.
+After students complete their H-Charts, invite students to use the information they gathered to create an Anchor Chart.
+Introduce students to the Anchor Chart learning strategy if needed.

-Display slide 11.
 Place students in small groups of 2-4.
 Give each group a piece of chart paper (or similar) and markers.
 Each group should create an Anchor Chart using pictures, shapes, words, etc. This chart should show what each group has learned about connotation and denotation.
-It should also include the elements on slide 11:
+It should also include the following elements: